cysouw/diathesis/text/c07_participle.md

 ### [ N | N ] *haben + Partizip* Intransitive perfect

 Asking "wie viel" is not always possible: only for unergatives?
 Idea: these are processes that can be performed more or less.
-Change-of-state verbs (unaccusatives) do not allow for this gradience.
+Change-of-state verbs (patientives) do not allow for this gradience.

 - unergative: *lügen, lachen, bluten, husten, niesen, pinkeln, schwitzen, weinen, schlafen, träumen, blühen, dampfen, klingeln, rosten, stinken, arbeiten, hupen, tun, enden, arbeiten, sitzen*
 - accusative addition: *atmen, laufen, leben, schauen, schwimmen, singen, spielen, springen, tanzen*